 As can be seen in r1 any SRS that uses k is affected.
 According to the epsg file shipped with PROJ 4.5.0, this gives 1142 out of 6442 SRS definitions incompatible between QGIS and GDAL > 1.4.2 r3.

-#4 Updated by Maciej Sieczka - about 12 years ago
+#4 Updated by Maciej Sieczka - over 15 years ago

 - Resolution set to fixed

 FWIW an udpated srs.db has been subbmitted to SVN and is going to be included in 0.11.
 The srs.db is compatible with GDAL >= 1.4.4.
 Although Hamish point is valid, this particular ticket belongs to a different subject.
 Please open a new ticket if necessary.